lilyagatha/Monhunt/README.md

 ## Side note
 * You'll need to disconnect your PS4 controller from bluebooth so that you'll be able to connect your Joy-con to PS4
 * Once your gpc scripts are loaded into your Cronus Zen, you dont necessarily need to build and run the script via PC everytime
-* You can press the reset button at the back of Cronus Zen if the blurtooth pairing button (P2) doesnt work / only one side of Joy-con is connected
+* You can press the reset button at the back of Cronus Zen if the bluetooth pairing button (P2) doesnt work / only one side of Joy-con is connected
+* I'm just a programming student that studied for 4 months.. so my code may not look so good :(